bigscience-workshop/model_card/README.md

 ## Uses

-*This section addresses questions around how the model is intended to be used, discusses the foreseeable users of the model (including those affected by the model), and describes uses that are considered out of scope or misuse of the model.*
+*This section addresses questions around how the model is intended to be used, discusses the foreseeable users of the model (including those affected by the model), and describes uses that are considered out of scope or misuse of the model.
+It provides information for people considering using the model or who are affected by the model.*

 ### Intended use